I'm a member

 Printer Friendly Version

 Esophageal pH monitoring using wired or wireless devices can record the pH of the lower esophagus for a period of one to several days.
-These devices may aid in the diagnosis of gastroesophageal reflux disease (GERD) in patients who have an uncertain diagnosis after clinical evaluation and endoscopy.
+Impedance pH monitoring measures electrical impedance in the esophagus to evaluate reflux episodes concurrent with changes in pH.
+These tests are used for certain clinical indications in the evaluation of gastroesophageal reflux disease (GERD).

 Acid reflux is the cause of heartburn and acid regurgitation esophagitis, which can lead to esophageal stricture.
-Acid reflux may also be the cause or a contributing factor in some cases of asthma, posterior laryngitis, chronic cough, dental erosions, chronic hoarseness, pharyngitis, subglottic stenosis or stricture, nocturnal choking, and recurrent pneumonia.
+Acid reflux can also cause or contribute to some cases of asthma, posterior laryngitis, chronic cough, dental erosions, chronic hoarseness, pharyngitis, subglottic stenosis or stricture, nocturnal choking, and recurrent pneumonia.

 GERD is most commonly diagnosed by clinical evaluation and treated empirically with a trial of medical management.
 For patients who do not respond appropriately to medications, or who have recurrent chronic symptoms, endoscopy is indicated to confirm the diagnosis and assess the severity of reflux esophagitis.
 In some patients, endoscopy is nondiagnostic, or results are discordant with the clinical evaluation.
 In these cases, further diagnostic testing may be of benefit.